sarinac/dvs-soti-2023/docs/index.md

                     Each bubble represents a unique area of focus that the respondent wants to pursue next.
 The size is based on the number of respondents.
                 </p>
                 <p>
                     Within each bubble, there will be data for each of the 14 challenges asked in the survey.
 Each challenge is positioned radially and takes up a slice in their bubble.
-Click "Next" to proceed.
+Click <span style="font-family: 'Patrick Hand SC', sans-serif; color: var(--color-dark-red); font-weight: bold;">Next</span> to proceed.
                 </p>
       </div>
       <div class="text-description annotation-step" id="annotation-step-1">